HenrikStiernstedt/Quiz/README.md

 * "I'm ready"-notification for players to signal that we're ready to move on to the next wuestion.

-* "I'm confidnet"-taunt emotion indicator as well as "I have no clue"-indicator.
+* "I'm confident"-taunt emotion indicator as well as "I have no clue"-indicator.
 Just for fun, or maybe with some penalty if a confident player guesses wrong.
-Maybe a counter for most taunts in a game?
+Maybe a counter for most taunts in a game? - Partly implemented.

 * More automatication for question types.
 Maybe with some kind of template to follow, or just skip some of the freedom the Quizmaster has today that really is not needed.